 Dear Constituents and Supporters,

-As I reflect on the 79th legislative session, I am continuing to review what was and wasn’t accomplished and what needs to be addressed next.
+As I reflect on the 80th legislative session, I am continuing to review what was and wasn’t accomplished and what needs to be addressed next.
 More importantly, I would like to hear from you on the issues you cared about most from this session and for the future.
 As your voice in the Nevada Assembly, I always strive to represent my constituents’ concerns and issues.
 Please reach out with your thoughts, questions, and ideas by emailing me directly at email@example.com.
-The input I received from the great men and women in my district was invaluable to the decision making process and I truly appreciated the feedback on the bills that were most important to you.
+The input I received from the great men and women in my district was invaluable to my decision making process and I truly appreciated the feedback on the bills that were most important to you.

 It is a tremendous honor and responsibility to represent the 64,000 men, women and children in Assembly District 25.
 It remains a great privilege to serve in the legislature and I am grateful for your input and support.